 ||All students will be required to give an oral presentation concerning a particular paper on the reading list or on a specific topic.
 In addition, they will be given the opportunity to submit a piece of formative written work in week 8 of semester.

 On completion of this course, the student will be able to:

-- Demonstrate an understanding of comparative private law as a distinct discipline which is separate from the study of national laws.
+- Understand comparative private law as a distinct discipline which is separate from the study of national laws.

 - Understand the main methodological approaches to the comparative exercise in the field of private law.

 - Discern the value but also the challenges of the comparative enterprise.